IAPViewer Documentation

 This page is the screen-by-screen user guide.
 For installation, contact, and FAQ-style troubleshooting see the Support page.

-- iPad and Apple Silicon Mac: persistent sidebar with four sections (Monitor, Legacy, Analyze, App).
+- iPad and Apple Silicon Mac: persistent sidebar with three sections (Monitor, Tools, App).

 - iPhone in portrait: native tab bar with five tabs (Clients & APs, Channels, RF Neighbors, Settings, Disconnect).